Saturday, March 26, 2022

 However, the queue to enter the Chanel boutique was miraculously non-existent, so we went there.
 It is grandly situated in proximity to the governmental palace, but that facility was undergoing renovation, so it occupied a temporary location in another storefront of the same plaza.

 Lewis was eager to meet Italian colleagues, and they were happy to meet someone from a NYC boutique!
-The floor manger graciously dedicated her time to chat with us during our entire visit.
+The floor manager graciously dedicated her time to chat with us during our entire visit.
 Momentarily, she answered questions from her subordinates and clients, but she always resumed our conversation with typical Italian elan.
 As a veteran of 15 years, she discussed the company and city.
 She described the compensation and Life/Work balance in Italy (European Union), as compared to the overworked USA.
 It reinforced our mindset of relocation, and she thought that our UK desires were smart.
 As a tip for visitors, she advised us about the "daily rhythm of Italian life": residents begin their mornings by going to the food markets; after lunch, they rest; they do their retail shopping in the afternoon.
 Therefore, it was best to visit the food markets/stalls in the morning (for best selection).
 That also explained why stores were usually open in the afternoons, but not before lunchtime.
 We thanked her.

 We were also appreciative that a salesman got us acquainted with the Central Market as a fine place to eat lunch.
 We always value a "local tip".
 [On that topic, I must clarify any misgivings about how homosexuals can behave in Italy.
 Uneducated people assume that Italy is full of conservative Catholics and machismo males.
 However, it is well-populated with homosexuals who feel safe and comfortable to behave any way they want.
 We saw many gay men having "public displays of affection" and dressing however they wanted.
-Unlike the USA, their "gay community" doesn't pressure them to act swishy/flimsy or talk with a fake lisp.
-We also loved the absence of "snarky gay" rudeness that is prevalent across America].
-We thanked that salesman for his hometown hospitality, and we wished him a prosperous day.
+Unlike the USA, their "gay community" doesn't pressure them to act swishy or flimsy, or speak with a fake lisp.
+Please use this link to learn about that:

 ... which reminded us of England's constables, whom we saw several months ago (as seen below).

+The palace is part of the city's UNESCO Site.
 The courtyard is always open to the public, and its 1453 frescoed walls, columns, arches, and vaulted ceiling are remarkable!
 The city's ancient guilds were symbolized on each wall.

 The fortress-like building has a lot of history.
 Back when Florence was a republic, the building was intended as the City Hall.
 In 1299, it was built upon the ruins of the disgraced Uberti family's palace so they could never rebuild their homes there.
 Arnolfo di Cambio was its architect, and he also created the Duomo.
 He also incorporated the pre-existing tower from the Foraboschi family, which is why it is not centered.